Race and Building Communities of Belonging: Perspectives from the U.S., the U.K., and Brazil

-Notre Dame International invites all members of the Notre Dame community and friends of the University to the fourth event in a series of virtual events dedicated to internationalizing conversations on issues of vital importance.
+Notre Dame International invites all members of the Notre Dame community and friends of the University to its virtual Global Roundtable Series dedicated to internationalizing conversations on issues of vital importance.

 Host: Rev. Robert Dowd, C.S.C.**, assistant provost for internationalization and associate professor of political science, University of Notre Dame.